andrewglennrlb/CodingPrac/README.md

 * Latest reports are sent online with latest models.

+## Current QS Approach
+An Excel spreadsheet with sheets for (RLB Pulse Project:
+* Project Details and top level calulcations
+* Forecast
+* Cost Categories
+* Contracts
+* Contract Items (all in 1 sheet but references to contract)
+* PayApps (all in 1 sheet but references to contract).
+Contingency included.
+Could Also be linked to Contract Item
+* Change registrar (All contracts)
+* Cashflow - maybe

+Alternatively, there may be one excel file per contract.
+* NB: Lots of calculations between sheets.
+* NB2: No formal validation
+* Revision Control based on File naming conventions or maybe metadata.
+* Potentially with imports from other software like Microsoft Project.

 ## RLB CodingPrac

 The following repository represents a basic setup of an RLB project.
 It includes an n-tier project in dotnetCore with the client-facing application represented by an Angular web application which points to a dotnetCore API.